rust-lang/rfcs/text/3410-explicit-move-binding-mode.md

 ## Expert explanation

-The `move` keyword resets the binding mode for an individual identifier pattern to the moving mode.
+The `move` keyword resets the binding mode for an individual identifier pattern to the plain moving mode.
 The meaning of `mut` remains the same.
 The matching still dereferences by match ergonomics rules.

 ## Beginner explanation